-Physical Education programs- Annual Review for 2018-2019
+Physical Education programs- Annual Review for 2021-2022

 The following report is generated in response to RCW 28A.230.055, Physical Education programs-Annual Review.
-Data from school districts is collected from both a survey sent out to district leaders and a collection of aggregated data through OSPI's Comprehensive Education Data and Research System (CEDARS), a longitudinal data warehouse of educational data.
-For this report, 277 school districts (out of 295) reported their data through our survey tool.
+Data from school districts is collected from both a survey sent out to district leaders and a collection of aggregated data through OSPI's ComprehensiveEducation Data and Research System (CEDARS), a longitudinal data warehouse of educational data.
+For this report, 252 school districts (out of 295) reported their data through our survey tool.
 The report includes data on ten different Physical Education metrics, which are each in bold in the findings section.
+Academic year 2021-22 was the first year most districts operated traditional Physical Education classes since the COVID pandemic.